kchorst/kchorst/README.md

 - 🔭 I’m currently freelancing as a consultant for MEAL activities...
 - 🌱 I’m currently learning R and Python for data analysis and statistics.
-- 👯 I’m looking to collaborate on how best to
+- 👯 I’m looking to collaborate on how best to find  work in monitoring, evaluating, assessing, and learning.
-- 🤔 I’m looking for help with finding projects to help with.
+- 🤔 I’m looking for help with finding projects or events to contribute to.
-- 💬 Ask me about anything related to working at companies such as Microsoft or the United Nations, or how to find and work abroad.
+- 💬 Ask me about anything related to how to work independently, travel, or whatever.
-- 📫 How to reach me: email me, or linkedin, and githum
+- 📫 How to reach me: email me, or linkedin, and github.
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I started computing in 1979!!